 Here are the requirements:

-- You need to be 18 years or older and your business should be registered in Singapore
+- You need to be 21 years old or older and your business should be registered in Singapore

 - Your business should have been operating for a minimum of one year